Kong/docs.konghq.com/app/docs/0.5.x/plugin-development/entities-cache.md

 ### Invalidating custom entities

-Every time an entity is being updated/created/deleted in the datastore, Kong notifies the action across all the nodes telling what operation has been executed and what entity has been affected by it.
+Every time an entity is being created/updated/deleted in the datastore, Kong notifies the datastore operation across all the nodes telling what command has been executed and what entity has been affected by it.
 This happens for APIs, Plugins and Consumers, but also for custom entities.

-Thanks to this behavior, we can listen to these events and response with the appropriate action, so that when an entity that is being cached is being modified in the datastore, we can explicitly remove it from the cache to avoid having an inconsistent state between the datastore and the cache itself.
+Thanks to this behavior, we can listen to these events and response with the appropriate action, so that when a cached entity is being modified in the datastore, we can explicitly remove it from the cache to avoid having an inconsistent state between the datastore and the cache itself.
+Removing it from the in-memory cache will trigger the system to query the datastore again, and re-cache the entity.

 The events that Kong propagates are: